 For anybody interested in the niceties of these things, let me talk you through the process of arriving at the design of our new logo.
 I do like to renew it from time to time, just to keep me on my toes as much as anything.

 The previous design, I felt, had served me well but had served its time, and the new website required a fresh appearance.

 The art deco period of the nineteen twenties and thirties offers an abundance of possibilities in type design, and these are integral, along with the illustration, to the overall graphic composition of the advertising posters of the period.

-From the start of the process I was tempted to use Gill Sans, one of my all-time favourite fonts designed by the English artist, sculptor, designer and sexual deviant Eric Gill.
+From the start of the process I was tempted to use Gill Sans, one of my all-time favourite fonts designed by the English artist, sculptor and type designer Eric Gill.
 But I use this font many times in my promotional material, and I wanted to keep the website graphics distinctive.